RaffaGonzo/python-possible/1-the-command-line.md

 ```
 WINDOWS: plain old `cd` will print your working directory.

-Go up one
+Go back one

 ```
 cd ..
 ```
+# this is technically another directory so you could for example ```cd ../[some directory]```

 MAC
-If you type `cd` without a folder name after, it takes you back to your home folder.
+If you type `cd` without a folder name after, it takes you back to your home folder and if you type `cd /` it takes you to the root directory.
 ```
 cd
 ```